discordjs/guide/guide/interactions/buttons.md

 	</discord-message>
 </div>

-You can of course also send message components within an ephemeral response or alongside message embeds:
+You can also send message components within an ephemeral response or alongside message embeds.

 ```js {1,13-19}
 const { MessageActionRow, MessageButton, MessageEmbed } = require('discord.js');